callummole/Orca18_Analysis/README.md

 The folder _Processing_ contains code for eye-tracking, most of which has not been applied to the current dataset so is not worth looking at.
 The folder _Post-processing_ contains a range of part-baked scripts of different analysis adventures - also not worth looking at.

-The analysis pipeline from the Raw_Data folder hosted on the OSF (X) to the manuscript figures is as follows:
+The analysis pipeline from the Raw_Data folder hosted on the OSF (https://osf.io/aw8kp/) to the manuscript figures is as follows:

 - Extract the Raw_Data folder into the local repo _Data_ folder.